tessercat/daoistic-web/daoistic/static/daoistic/img/README.txt

-Yin Yang images based on:

-By Klem - This vector image was created with Inkscape by Klem, and then manually edited by Mnmazur., Public Domain, https://commons.wikimedia.org/w/index.php?curid=3213322
+Taijitu images are based on By Klem - This vector image was created with Inkscape by Klem, and then manually edited by Mnmazur., Public Domain, https://commons.wikimedia.org/w/index.php?curid=3213322